eanderson-ei/nvccs-database/README.md

 This library reads the NV CCS Credit Project Calculator v1.6 into a database.
 The intent of this library is to evolve to serve as the Registry Database.
 For now, it serves as an efficient means of reading a single Project Calculator.

-Save the Project Calculator within `data/external/` and specify path in `main()`.
+Save the Project Calculator within `data/external/` and specify path in `calc_credits.py`.

 Recommend downloading [SQLite Studio](https://sqlitestudio.pl/) for exploring the database.

 ## Contents

 **initialize_database.bat**: a convenience batch file for initializing the database.
 Creates a database `test.db` in the root folder.
 Delete the existing database before running.

-**test.db**: a database that includes the Crawford project as an example.
-Eventually, multiple projects will be supported.

 **scripts/**